PavanRangani/docs/docs/prd/philanthropy/export.md

     - For `Public`, `Digital Currency` & `ETF` - It should be Average Price , Private - It should be `Price` & `Mutual Fund` - It should be Closing Price.
     - `Avg.
 Price = (High Price + Low Price) / 2`
     - 2 decimal value appears.
+    - Shows total at bottom.
+      - For excel, shows total with formula.
   - Quantity
     - Show `No of Shares` of the each lots.
     - Shows total of the each lot.
+      - For excel, shows total with formula.
     - 3 decimal value appears.
   - Tax Deductible
     - Shows Tax Deductible Amount of Paid payment of the each lots.
 Decimal value doesn't appears.
+    - Show total of each lot and each grant at bottom of each table.
-    - Shows total at bottom.
+    - Shows grand total (all table) at last of file.
+    - For excel, shows total with formula.
   - Basis
     - Shows Basis amount of Paid payment of the each lots.
     - Decimal value doesn't appears.
-    - Shows total at bottom.
+    - Shows total of each lot
+      - For excel, shows total with formula.
   - Amount Paid
     - Shows Amount of Paid payment of the each lots.
-    - Show total at the bottom.
+    - Show total of each lot and each grant at bottom of each table.
+    - Shows grand total (all table) at last of file.
+    - For excel, shows total with formula.
 - Sorting
   - Contributions are shown first, Grants are shown second and Split Interest trust are shown at last.
   - Reports are grouped by Organization Name.
 Each group has its own table.